keboola/developers-docs/extend/generic-extractor/tutorial/basic.md

 ## Summary
 The above tutorial demonstrates a very basic configuration of Generic Extractor.
-The extractor is capable of doing much more; see other parts of this tutorial for explanation of
+The extractor is capable of doing much more; see other parts of this tutorial for an explanation of

 - [Pagination](/extend/generic-extractor/tutorial/pagination/),
 - [Jobs](/extend/generic-extractor/tutorial/jobs/), and